Pezhvak/docker-ocserv/README.md

 ## About

-Lightweight Alpine based ocserv Docker image.
+A lightweight Alpine based ocserv Docker image.

 You can either start by using the [pre-built image](#using-built-image) or [build your own](#build-your-own-image) for more customization.